-Polish bass Rafał Pawnuk studied at the Kraków Academy of Music and was a member of the Opera Studio of the Bavarian State Opera in Munich, where he worked with conductors of the eminence of Marco Armiliato, Massimo Zanetti, Lothar Koenigs, Paolo Carignani and Kent Nagano, performing roles such as Thierry (Dialogues des Carmélites), a Brabantine Noble (Lohengrin) and Dr Wilhelm Reischmann in Henze’s Elegie für junge Liebende.
+The Polish bass Rafał Pawnuk studied at the Academy of Music in Kraków and was a member of the opera studio of the Bavarian State Opera, where he worked with conductors such as Marco Armiliato, Massimo Zanetti, Lothar Koenigs, Paolo Carignani and Kent Nagano, and sang roles including Thierry (Dialogues des Carmélites), a Noble of Brabant (Lohengrin) and Dr Wilhelm Reischmann in Henze’s Elegy for Young Lovers.

 In the last few years, he has made various role and house debuts, including as Sciarrone and the Sacristan in Martin Kušej’s production of Tosca at the Theater an der Wien, as Hunding (Die Walküre) at the Klagenfurt State Theatre, as Nourabad in a new production of Bizet’s Les Pêcheurs de perles at the Opéra de Lille, as Vodník (Rusalka) at the Opéra de Limoges and as Colline (La bohème) and Gremin (Eugene Onegin) at the Dutch National Opera.
 He made his debut at the Salzburg Festival in 2019 as Mars in Barrie Kosky’s new production of Offenbach’s Orphée aux enfers.